What is a contrast enema?

 What happens in a contrast enema examination?

 The test is done in a room with an X-ray table and a large camera above it.
-The camera is linked to a television screen where an X-ray image of the bowel can be viewed.

 The doctor or nurse will lie your child on their side while inserting a thin lubricated plastic tube called a catheter into the rectum.
 The tube is passed through the anus and will be kept in place with medical tape.
 Your child will feel some discomfort when the catheter is inserted.